shijistar/enum-plus/README.md

 <sup>**_\[Function]_**</sup> &nbsp; `toSelect(config?: OptionsConfig): {value, label}[]`

-`toSelect` is similar to `items`, both return an array of all enum items.
+`toSelect` is similar to `items`, both return an array of all enum members.
 The difference is that the elements returned by `toSelect` only contain the `label` and `value` fields, no other extra fields.
 At the same time, the `toSelect` method allows inserting a default element at the beginning of the array, which is generally used for the default option (which means _all_, _none_, or _unlimited_, etc) of select control.
 Of course, you can customize this default option.

 ---